1. Home

 Would you like your BMW coupe to be small (2 Series), medium (4 Series) or large (8 Series)?
 The BMW 8 Series replaced the old 6 Series, with the new name signifying its shuffle upwards in the brand's line-up.

-While it's not quite as luxurious as a Mercedes-Benz S-Class Coupe, it is more of a driver's car.
+While it's not quite as luxurious as a Mercedes-Benz S-Class Coupe, it is more of a driver's car and close enough to a Porsche 911 for your consideration.
 Despite that, we reckon the six-cylinder diesel (badged the 840d) is actually the one to go for, although you'll have to look to the used car market for one of these as this engine been discontinued by BMW.
 Regardless, leave the V8 petrol engines to those with shares in oil companies.

 While the standard 8 Series Coupe is relatively spacious, BMW also offers a four-door Gran Coupe version, which loses little of the 8's appeal.
 And, for those rare sunny days we get in Britain, there's also the 8 Series Convertible.